panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ## 2. Initialization: *constructor()*

-`constructor(param1, param2, ...)` is a special method used in the body of a class to initialize the class instance.
+`constructor(param1, param2, ...)` is a special method used in the body of a class that initializes the instance.

 Let's initialize a property `name` using a constructor: